u0224032/2015_oose_0224032/Hw1_0924/README.md

 **This is** a little practice and test just for class.

 ### That's all !
-All the perfect process will record above this document !
+All the perfect progress will be recorded above this document !

 # Four develop progress
 ## 1.Requests